-4. Assets, Liabilities, and Net Position or Equity (Continued)
+4. Assets, Liabilities, Deferred Inflows of Resources, and Net Position or Equity (Continued)

 b.
 Restricted Assets

 Certain assets of the District are classified as restricted assets on the Statement of Net Position because their use is limited either by law through constitutional provisions or enabling legislation; or by restrictions imposed externally by creditors.
 In a fund with both restricted and unrestricted assets, qualified expenses are considered to be paid first from restricted net position and then from unrestricted net position.